Emergency VAT measures announced: Zero-rating of PPE and e-publications

 Zero-rating now applies to electronically supplied versions of the following:

 - children’s picture and painting books

 Zero-rating also applies to the lending of e-publications from an electronic library.
 This should directly benefit NHS organisations that subscribe to electronic libraries to source medical journals.
 COS recovery of VAT charged on electronic library services has been a contentious area with HMRC and zero-rating should resolve this issue.
 It will up to each publisher or on-line library provider to determine the extent that zero-rating applies to their publications and services.
 Should you have any doubt about the decision of your provider, please contact your Liaison VAT advisor.

 Further guidance on this measure can be also be found on the HMRC website.

 Kenny Lee, Head of Tax Services at Liaison Financial, will be covering this topic as well as other COVID-19 related questions in a series of webinars next week, dates with spaces left to register are Tuesday 5 May and Thursday 7 May.

 Please click on the above dates for full details and registration.

-If you need further information on either of the above announcements, please contact your Liaison Financial VAT advisor.
+If you need further information on changes to VAT on PPE or either of the above announcements, please contact your Liaison Financial VAT advisor.